MeanderingProgrammer/render-markdown.nvim/README.md

         --  padded:  raw + cells are padded to maximum visual width for each column --  trimmed: padded except empty space is subtracted from visual width calculation cell = 'padded',
+        -- Amount of space to put between cell contents and border padding = 1,
         -- Minimum column width to use for padded or trimmed cell min_width = 0,
         -- Characters used to replace table border